Home

 Matthew 5:17-18

-Likewise the law of the Passover was commanded of God to be kept forever, and it will be kept forever.
-Not in the "shadow" or "type" seen in slaughtering literal lambs, but its ritual is "continued" in Christ through the communion service.
-In this feast fulfilled in Christ we indeed eat of the Passover and we indeed keep the law of this sacrifice forever.
-It illustrates that salvation "never" came through the literal sacrifice of animals, it was always through the shed blood of Christ, the antitype.
+Likewise, the law of the Passover was commanded of God to be kept forever, and it will be kept forever.
+Not in the "shadow" or "type" of rituals seen in the slaughtering literal lambs, but it is "continued" in Christ through the communion service.
+In this feast fulfilled in Christ, we indeed eat of the Passover, and we indeed keep the law of this sacrifice forever.
+It illustrates that salvation never came through the type of literal sacrifice of animals; it was always through the shed blood of Christ, the antitype.
 The law of animal sacrifice merely prefigured His coming.

 New Covenant theologians may look at the fact that we no longer celebrate the Passover in the style they did in the Old Covenant as proof that the law has changed.
 In truth, what it proves is that the Passover celebration is kept in our festival of eating of the body of Christ Jesus.
-He is the "real" Passover Lamb, and not a animal that was burned in the flame.
-Why would the children of God today eat of the shadow when they have the real which the shadow merely forecast?
-Christians do still keep the passover eternally, but in the real rather than the shadow.
+He is the "real" Passover Lamb, and not an animal that was burned in the flame.
+Why would the children of God today eat of the shadow when they have the real that the shadow merely forecasts?
+Yet Christians do still keep the Passover eternally, but in the present communion, rather than the past shadow.

 John 6:54-55